seanzhuh/seanzhuh.github.io/index.md

 ## About Me

-Just a short bio here, I'm a first-year PhD student at [CSE](https://cse.hkust.edu.hk/) department of [HKUST](https://hkust.edu.hk/), supervised by Prof. [Long Chen](https://zjuchenlong.github.io/), check out our [LONG Group](https://long-group.cse.ust.hk/) also.
-Before that, I obtained my master and bachelor degree both in CSE from [XMU](https://www.xmu.edu.cn/) (2020 - 2023) and [HDU](https://www.hdu.edu.cn/main.htm) (2015 - 2019), respectively.
-I was a member of [MAC Lab](https://mac.xmu.edu.cn/index.htm) under the guidance of Prof. [Rongrong Ji](https://scholar.google.com/citations?user=lRSD7PQAAAAJ&hl=en&oi=ao) and worked closely with Prof. [Jun Yu](https://scholar.google.com/citations?user=3XTEwtAAAAAJ&hl=en) along my past research journey.
+Just a short bio here, I am a first-year PhD student at [MAC Lab](https://mac.xmu.edu.cn/index.htm) in [XMU](https://www.xmu.edu.cn/) under the guidance of Prof. [Rongrong Ji](https://scholar.google.com/citations?user=lRSD7PQAAAAJ&hl=en&oi=ao).
+Before that, I obtained my master and bachelor degree both in CSE from XMU (2020 - 2023) and [HDU](https://www.hdu.edu.cn/main.htm) (2015 - 2019), respectively.
 I have also interned at Tencent Youtu Lab (Jul.
 2021 - Mar.
 2022), Shanghai, where I was awarded the star of future prize.

 ## Research Interests